mihirpkshah/BlockChain/IMPLEMENTATION.md

 - **App Monitoring and Logging:**
     - Add a basic logging mechanism to track key actions (transactions, proof of work attempts, block additions) in real-time for debugging and monitoring the blockchain's state.

-With these suggestions, your architecture should scale well and be more robust for real-world testing.
-Would you like to discuss any specific part of the implementation in more depth?